flavor-finance/custom-prize-strategy/README.md

 To deploy a pod contract, complete the following steps.
 Don't forget to specify desired network.

-1. Edit `migrations/2_initial_migration` and save the address of prdection asset in `tokenAddress` variable.
+1. Edit `migrations/2_initial_migration` and save the Pool address created via [Builder](https://builder.pooltogether.com/) in the `tokenAddress` variable.

+2. Depending on the desired number of copies, edit function `deployCopy`

-2. Run `truffle migrate --network rinkeby --reset` to deploy a new pod contract instance for that asset.
+3. Run `truffle migrate --network rinkeby` to deploy a new pod contracts.

-3. Once the pod contract is deployed, get the deployed pod contract address by opening `build/contracts/Pod.json` and finding the `address` property under the correct network in the `networks` object.
+4. Once the pod contract is deployed, get the deployed pod contract addresses in `migrations/deployedAddress`.
 Save it as `podAddress`

-4. Return to Flavor Strategy repository and run console.
+5. Return to Flavor Strategy repository and run console.
 Derive link to FlavorStrategy contract:

 ```
 const flavorProxyFactoryInst = await FlavorProxyFactory.deployed(); //Create link to Flavor Proxy Factory